LiquidChurch/wp-guide/PhpStorm.md

 # More on JetBrain's PhpStorm IDE

-PhpStorm is one of the most powerful IDE's for WordPress Development.
+[JetBrain's PhpStorm](https://www.jetbrains.com/phpstorm/) is one of the most powerful IDE's for WordPress Development.
 That said, we have found that it is sometimes difficult to configure.
 Hopefully tips we provide here will be helpful.

 ## Configure the Settings!
 1. Before you start doing any work in PhpStorm make sure you configure the settings.